|Nutrition Facts (per serving)|

 For best flavor, allow time for the seasoned hamburger mix to rest before cooking.
 It can be prepared a day in advance.

-- 4 tablespoons parsley (chopped)
+4 tablespoons chopped parsley

 2 teaspoons paprika

-1 1/2 teaspoons cumin
+1 1/2 teaspoons ground cumin

 1 1/2 teaspoons salt

-1/4 teaspoon black (or cayenne pepper)
+1/4 teaspoon freshly ground black pepper, or cayenne pepper

 Mix all the ingredients together, kneading the mixture for a minute or two to evenly distribute the spices and herbs.

 Shape the meat into patties and grill over hot coals, turning once.
 (If you prefer, you can cook the hamburgers under a broiler, on a grill pan, or in a regular frying pan.)